 What if I’m working on something deeply technical?
 Do you support ventures like mine?

-Yes, definitely, and we fully recognize that ventures require a wide variety of support, including those that are working on deeply technical problems, including technology originating at Brown.
-In fact, we work hard to provide as many technical resources as possible (including lab space, technical advisors, etc.) and work hard to tailor the program to the specific needs of each venture.
+Yes, definitely.
+We recognize that ventures require a wide variety of support, including those that are working on deeply technical problems.
+In fact, we work hard to provide as many technical resources as possible (including lab space, technical advisors, etc.) and to tailor the program to the specific needs of each venture.